-It’s easy to get started: 1) Get a bid from a licensed contractor; 2) Fill out an application; 3) Switch It Up!
-Application and bid to OPALCO
+It’s easy to get started: 1) Get a bid from a licensed contractor; 2) Fill out an application; 3) Submit bid and application to OPALCO

 Super efficient ductless systems are two-way heat pumps that transfer heat between outdoor and indoor air to create a comfortable temperature in your home.
 Learn how it works.

 Heat pump water heaters use 60% less energy, moving heat rather than generating it for substantial savings on your monthly energy bill.
 Learn more.

 An electric vehicle saves you an average of $1,000 per year compared to a gas-powered car that gets 30 MPG.
 Keep it charged and ready at home!